supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     > **Note:** This lab uses SQL Server under a 'Developer' tier license.
 When using SQL Server in production at the 'Standard' or 'Enterprise' tier, you can specify `DR` as the license type for failover servers (each full-price server includes a license for 1 DR server).
 This reduces your licensing cost significantly.
 Check the SQL Server licensing documentation for full details.

 1. In the Azure portal, navigate to the **ContosoRG1** resource group.
-You should see that in addition to the SQLVM1 and SQLVM2 virtual machines, there are now parallel SQLVM1 and SQLVM2 resources of type 'SQL virtual machine' These additional resources provide additional management capabilities for SQL Server in Azure virtual machines.
+You should see that in addition to the SQLVM1 and SQLVM2 virtual machines, there are now parallel SQLVM1 and SQLVM2 resources of type **SQL virtual machine**.
+These additional resources provide extra management capabilities for SQL Server in Azure virtual machines.

     ![Azure portal screenshot showing the SQLVM1 and SQLVM2 SQL virtual machine resources.](images1/E3T3S5.png "SQL virtual machine resources")